CumulusNetworks/docs/content/cumulus-vx/VMware-vSphere-ESXi.md

 7. Under **VMs and Templates**, select `leaf01` in the left pane, then click the **Edit Settings** icon.

 8. Under **Virtual Hardware**, configure the network adapters as shown below for each VM.
-Make sure **Connected** is not selected for Adapter 1.

       {{< tabs "TabID55 ">}}